Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 54,000 jobs for Orderly in 2016 (in the United States).
+In the United States, there were 54,000 jobs for Orderly in 2016.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,400 new jobs for Orderly by 2026.
-The BLS estimates 6,700 yearly job openings in this field.
+There will be an estimated 6,700 positions for Orderly per year.

 undefined